The underdogs toppled the favorites 8-7-1, according to game-time spreads in a wacky and wonderful leadup to NFL Week Four.

 Atlanta also missed an extra point and a field goal.
 This team has forgotten how to win, which may soon cost coach Dan Quinn his job.

-It will be tough to bet the Falcons with confidence, short term.
-Think about that before you finalize your bet slip in Week 4.
+It will be tough to bet the Falcons with confidence in the short term.
+Think about that before you finalize your bet slip in Week Four.

 4. Betting trust?
 Bengals are 3-0 vs. the number